Pub waste management

 This, by far, is their key reason for doing this.

 Recycling can lead to cost savings for pubs.
-By minimising waste sent to landfills, pubs may reduce commercial waste collection costs, avoid paying the landfill tax, and even earn revenue by selling recyclable materials.
+By minimising waste sent to landfills, pubs may reduce commercial waste collection costs, avoid paying the landfill tax, and even earn waste rebates by selling recyclable materials.

 <h3>Environmental responsibility</h3>